pielstroem/statistics_for_humanists/_posts/2021-07-25-Binomial_Test.md

 > ffff, mfff, fmff, ffmf, fffm, mmff, fmmf, ffmm, mffm, fmfm, mfmf, mmmf, mmfm, mfmm, fmmm, mmmm

 We have 16 possible combinations, 1 with four females, 4 with 3 females, 6 with 2 females, 4 with 1 female, and 1 with 0 females.
 What can we learn from this?
-The probability to have four females in a group of four if only random chance is to choose, is $\frac{1}{16}$.
+The probability to have four females in a group of four, if only random chance is to choose, is $\frac{1}{16}$.
 The probability for any kind of gender homogeneous group is $\frac{1}{16}+\frac{1}{16}=\frac{1}{8}$.
-The chance to have **at least** three females in the group, that is either three or four, is $\frac{1}{16}+\frac{4}{16}=\frac{5}{16}$, and the chance that either one of the genders is represented by at least three people twice as large ($\frac{10}{16}$).
+The chance to have **at least** three females in the group, that is either three or four, is $\frac{1}{16}+\frac{4}{16}=\frac{5}{16}$, and the chance that either one of the genders is represented by at least three people twice is as large ($\frac{10}{16}$).

-I could write all the possible combinations for a group of ten now.
+I could write all the possible combinations for a group of ten now, find all the probabilities for 8, 9, 10 females and sum them up to get the probability for at least 8 females under random conditions.
 Fortunately, there are fancy looking formulae that can help us calculate the numbers.
-Generally, the probability $P_k$ to get $k$ heads in $n$ coin tosses at a single toss probability of $p$ (0.5 for any normal coin) is:
+Generally, the probability $P_k$ to $k$ or more heads in $n$ coin tosses at a single toss probability of $p$ (0.5 for any normal coin) is:

 $$
 P_k = \binom nk p^k (1-p)^{n-k}
 $$

-If we use this to calculate all the probabilities for 8, 9, 10 females and sum them up, we get the probability for at least 7 females under random conditions.
-If we multiply that figure by two, we get the probability for any single one of the genders being represented by at least 7 people.
+If we multiply that figure by two, we get the probability for any single one of the genders being represented by at least 8 people.
 I will spare you the steps (computers are perfectly capable of doing that calculation for us) and tell you that the result is around 0.109 or 10.9%.

 What do we know now?
 We know that under the assumption that our observation is a result of random chance, this proportion or an even more extreme one can be found with a probability of 0.109.
 This probability is known as the ***p-value**.
 It is